cs3org/OCM-API/IETF-RFC.md

   Receiving Server, a group of users at the Receiving Server, or a group of users that is spread out over various servers, including at least one user at the Receiving Server.
+  In the federation case, the Receiving Server MAY resolve the actual recipients by interpreting the Receiving Party as a reference to a central AAI system, and query it.
+  Alternatively, the Receiving Server MAY hold the federated groups metadata and act as an OCM Proxy, forwarding the OCM requests to the actual OCM Servers hosting the members of the federated group.
 * REQUIRED resourceType (string)
   Resource type (file, calendar, contact, ...)
 * OPTIONAL expiration (integer)